-Furthermore, she expanded this experience by working as a teaching assistant (mentor) on one of the University's online courses, Making Sense of Data in the Media.
+Her teaching experience also includes her work as a mentor on one of the University's online courses, Making Sense of Data in the Media.

 Dagoula, C. (2016), "The journalistic use of Twitter during electoral periods and its implications for the Public Sphere concept and the rejuvenation of Democracy: The British case", presented at the ECREA ECC Pre-Conference (Doctoral Colloquium), Mediated (Dis)Continuities: Contesting Pasts, Presents and Futures, Prague, Czech Republic, 9–12 November